 The future is teal

 In my 5.5 years at Square, we grew from 70 to almost 2,000 employees.
 In that time, we changed hierarchies, management, teams, and priorities more times than I can pretend to count.
 Reorgs are an inevitable need of high-growth companies.
 Yet each time it happened at Square, employees met it with apprehension, stress, uncertainty, and loss of productivity.
-Regorgs are expected to continue at an equal or faster pace over the next five years.
+Given the pace of innovation, reorgs are expected to continue at an equal or faster pace over the next five years.
+And in the fast-changing industry of crypto and blockchain, an alternative approach is needed.

 The human body: a metaphor for startups